 The amount taken into account is the 'adjusted gross award' of New Style ESA.
-This is the amount of the New Style ESA awarded after earnings, occupational pensions and private health insurance have been taken into account but before any other deductions, for example overpayments.
+This is the amount of the New Style ESA awarded after earnings,

 When payment of New Style ESA starts or ends in a Universal Credit assessment period, the actual number of days of New Style ESA paid is taken into account.
 Other changes to the amount of New Style ESA paid are taken into account using the 'whole month approach'.
 This means that the Universal Credit award is adjusted by taking into account the New Style ESA in payment at the end of the assessment period and applying that to the whole of that assessment period.